Launching Navisworks Files in Prospect

 - Imported viewpoints are camera positions only.
 Layer states, visibility settings, etc. are not yet supported.

-- Geometry hidden in the Selection Tree window will not be exported to Prospect.
+- Geometry hidden in the Navisowrks Selection Tree window will not be exported to Prospect.

-We appreciate your feedback on our beta as we continue to build it out, please share any feedback with our team by submitting a request
+We appreciate your feedback on our plugin as we continue to update, please share any feedback with our team by submitting a request